Courses Descriptions 2024

 This course will be a happy/tasty/educational blend of art and science, a repeat of the introductory course run previously.

 You will discuss different wine styles and how they are made.
 Back to basics, you will look at what you taste and smell in wine and what ‘balance’ means in quality wine.
-You will smell and taste basic wine components and educate your palate as you learn to appreciate the magic of wine composition.
+You will educate your palate as you learn to appreciate the magic of wine composition.
 The great thing is that no one is ever wrong in what they say about wine – we each appreciate different facets.
 Each week, you will share 4 bottles.
 Participants will be rostered, under Karen’s direction, to bring the wines.

 Where: private residence, Eltham